Uganda moves forward on PrEP vaginal ring and injection

 Although it will take time for both PrEP products to become widely available in Uganda, these latest developments suggest things are moving forward.

 But the cost of CAB-LA remains an issue, and this might limit how widely the injection is available in Uganda.
-The drug manufacturer of CAB-LA is currently in negotiations to lower the cost of CAB-LA in low- and middle-income countries and to let other manufacturers make the drug.
+The drug manufacturer of CAB-LA is currently in negotiations to lower the cost of CAB-LA in low- and middle-income countries and to let other manufactures make the drug.
 But whatever is negotiated, the cost of providing injections is likely to be far higher than the cost of providing PrEP pills.

 There will also be logistical issues to deal with, as CAB-LA needs to be stored in refrigerators.